-20 yard dumpsters offer large disposal options for a number of different residential and commercial projects.
+20 yard dumpsters are a great disposal option for a number of different medium to large residential or commercial projects.

-20 yard dumpster can handle a variety of different projects, like kitchen renovations, shingle re-roofing, flooring remodels, and whole-home cleanouts.
+20 yard dumpsters can handle a variety of different projects, like kitchen renovations, shingle re-roofing, flooring remodels, and whole-home cleanouts.

 This dumpster size guide will go over all the details you need to know about 20 yard containers to make the entire rental process easy for you.

 - 20 Yard Dumpster Overview

 - Average Cost to Rent a 20 Yard Dumpster

 With a maximum capacity of 20 cubic yards, 20 yard dumpsters can hold up to 10 pick-up truck loads' worth of debris.

 These roll-off containers are typically 22 ft L x 8 ft W x 4.5 ft H, allowing them to be placed in most residential driveways, construction sites, parking lots, and more.